ahmedoumar/SimpleNet/README.md

 # SimpleNet
-I Created this simple Feed Forward Neural Network to classify Cats and Dogs.
+I Created this simple Feed Forward Neural Network to classify Cats and fish.
 I used four fully connected Linear Layers with ReLU activation Functions between each of them.